surendra-dire/quote-app-3/README_AMI.md

     FOREIGN KEY (user_id) REFERENCES users(id)
 );

--- Insert Initial Data
+#Insert Initial Data if needed for testing.
-INSERT INTO users (username, name, password) VALUES ('test', 'test', 'test');
+INSERT INTO users (username, name, password) VALUES ('test', 'Surendra', 'test');
 INSERT INTO quotes (text, author, user_id) VALUES ('The only way to do great work is to love what you do.', 'Steve Jobs', 1);

 # 🚀 **Getting started**